emory-cs-infovis-master/static-vis-design/README.md

 Use the dataset **gender-pay-gap-US-2014.csv** to **create a graph** that presents its information as clearly and informatively as possible.

 ## Submission:
 Your document should be in PDF format and with your submission for part 1 and part 2 on pages 1 and 2, respectively.
-Use Times Roman 11 point type with normal margins, 1.5 line spacing.
+For all assignments involving written reports, use Times Roman 11 point type with normal margins, 1.5 line spacing.

 ## Grading:
 Based on